Last updated on 2025-12-29

 Career Options

-Graduates of the Bachelor of Arts in Community Studies can pursue a variety of career paths in Canada, including:
+Graduates of the Bachelor of Arts Community Studies - Mi'kmaq Studies program can pursue a variety of career paths in Canada, including:

-These career options reflect the diverse skill set and knowledge base that students acquire throughout their studies, preparing them for meaningful contributions to society.
+These career options reflect the diverse skills and knowledge gained through the program, preparing students to make meaningful contributions to their communities and beyond.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.